scottrsm/Sudoku.jl/README.md

 # Sudoku.jl
-A Julia package to solve Sudoku puzzles
+A Julia package to solve Sudoku puzzles.